 Counties Power owns, manages and operates the electricity distribution network in southern Auckland and northern Waikato with a footprint of approximately 2,250 square kilometres.
-The number of retailer consumers served by the network (active ICPs) is approximately 43,230, the maximum coincident system demand is approximately 124 MW and the annual delivered energy after losses is 586 GWh.
+The number of consumers served by the network (active ICPs) is approximately 43,900, the maximum coincident system demand is approximately 129 MW and annual delivered energy after losses is 584 GWh.

-Within our area of operations, the distribution network includes approximately 3,281 km of lines and cables, eight zone substations, more than 4,052 distribution substations and all associated control, communications, ancillary and protection equipment.
+Within Counties Power's area of operations, the distribution network includes approximately 3,718 km of lines and cables, nine zone substations, more than 4,156 distribution substations and all associated control, communications, ancillary and protection equipment.

 Like most network infrastructure companies, Counties Power's distribution assets are dispersed over a large area and are highly interdependent.
 The service area is a mix of towns, rural land and remote farmland.
-Added to this mix is significant residential, commercial, and industrial growth particularly along State Highway 1 and in Pukekohe.
+Added to this mix is significant residential, commercial and industrial growth particularly between Papakura and Pukekohe, and in Pokeno.
 Supplying these newly urbanised areas from a predominantly rural electricity network is both an engineering and financial challenge.